 Gross income from engaging in an apportionable activity is excluded from the denominator of the receipts factor if both:

 - The income is attributed to a state where the taxpayer is not subject to tax or the taxpayer does not have nexus and

 - At least some of the activity is performed in Washington.

 Reconciling your apportionable income

 Once a taxpayer has the information necessary to determine the receipts factor for an entire calendar year, it must file a reconciliation and either obtain a refund or pay any additional tax due.
 The reconciliation is due by October 31st of the following year.
-A reconciliation can be filed electronically through your My Account home page.
+A reconciliation can be filed electronically through My DOR.

 If you are unable to complete the online form, you may complete the paper form.